August 2026 Snapshot

 How Enterprise Financial Services General Managers Actually Make Decisions

 Behavioral intelligence for Enterprise Financial Services General Managers, built from thousands of real executive conversations.
 Strongest signal: Stakeholder (4.7/5).
-Top priority: context sharing with the engineering organization.
+Top priority: team capability building and continuous learning mindset.

 Key Insights

-Enterprise Financial Services General Managers score highest on Stakeholder (4.7/5) and Growth (4.3/5).
-Over the past six months, the most notable change is an increase in Growth orientation.
-Their leading priority is context sharing with the engineering organization, while their most pressing challenge is engineers not wanting to participate in strategy conversations.
-They measure success through probability of success of a phase two or phase three trial (improving this is valuable) and make decisions using industry validation - 30 years of experience observing universal identifier mapping problem across institutions.
-Language that resonates includes "frictionless experiences", "transformation journey", and "empowering".
-5 distinct behavioral archetypes emerge, with 52% clustering around archetype a approaches.
+Enterprise Financial Services General Managers score highest on Stakeholder (4.7/5) and Growth (4.2/5).
+Over the past six months, the most notable change is a decrease in Operations orientation.
+Their leading priority is team capability building and continuous learning mindset, while their most pressing challenge is engineers not wanting to participate in strategy conversations.
+They measure success through adoption of data and ai practices across business units and make decisions using customer centricity: ensuring the customer is at the center of journeys and product thinking.
+Language that resonates includes "transformation journey", "customer centric", and "partner".
+5 distinct behavioral archetypes emerge, with 48% clustering around archetype a approaches.

 What's changing for Enterprise Financial Services General Managers?